Investing in India’s Textiles Sector: Key Points for Foreign Investors

 Mega investment textile parks

-The government has launched the Mega Investment Textile Parks (MITRA) Scheme, which will function alongside the PLI scheme to enable India’s textiles sector to become globally competitive, by attracting foreign investments and boosting textile exports.
+As mentioned earlier, the government has launched the Mega Investment Textile Parks scheme that will function alongside the PLI scheme to enable India’s textiles sector to become globally competitive, by attracting foreign investments and boosting textile exports.

 The MITRA scheme will utilize foreign investments by prioritizing the construction and building of state-of-the-art infrastructure that will allow domestic manufacturers to be on par with the international textiles market, and pave the way for their entry into the global market.